arangodb/velocypack/Jason_plan.md

 the first entry is either at adress A+2 or at address A+10, depending on whether the byte at address A+1 is non-zero or zero.
 The index table resides at the end of the space occupied by the value, just before the number of subvalues information.
-As a special case the empty object has A[1] set to 2 and no length information is needed.
+There are two special cases: the empty object has A[1] set to 2 and no number of subvalue information or index table is needed.
+An object with exactly one subvalue has a 0x01 to indicate the number of subvalues but does not have an index table either.

 The number of subvalues is either stored as a single byte (last byte in item, possible values 0x01 to 0xff) containing the number N of entries,